RaunakSRajpal/RaunakSRajpal/README.md

 # About ME:
 I'm a pre-final year undrgrad at IIT Kharagpur, pursuing Btech. in Metallurgical and Materials Engineering.
-I am an avid electronics and enbedded systems enthusiast, and fancy learning about semiconductors and solid state devices.
+I am an avid electronics and embedded systems enthusiast, and fancy learning about semiconductors and solid state devices.

 ### I am comfortable with: